irisk/Coursera-GettingCleaningData/CodeBook.md

 3. Add the data and the script run_analysis.R to the same folder
 4. Make this your working directory in Rstudio.
 5. Run script
-6. Now, you will have a tidy data set called tidyData, and this dataset has also been stored as a file tidyData.txt
+6. Now, you will have a tidy data set called tidyData in your workspace, and this dataset has also been stored as a file tidyData.txt

 ###Cleaning of the data
 To understand how the script works please check out [this readme document](https://github.com/irisk/Coursera-GettingCleaningData/blob/master/README.md)

 ##Description of the variables in the tidyData.txt file
-The data set gives for each combination of Subject and Activity, the mean of the observations for a give "variable" This results in 180 rows and 68 variables (columns) The first two columns indicate wich Subject and Activity, respectively, the row concerns.
+The data set gives for each combination of Subject and Activity, the mean of the observations for a given feature.
+The original data set contained 10299 observations for each feature.
+The tidy data set contains the mean for each group of observations, where the grouping is per Subject and Activity (180 groups).
+This results in 180 rows and 68 variables (columns) The first two columns indicate wich Subject and Activity, respectively, the row concerns.
-The other 66 columns contain the mean of the observations for 66 different variables.
+The other 66 columns contain the mean of the observations for the 66 different features.

 ###Variable 1 - Subject